 This Isn’t a Magic Tripod

 It’s important to understand that this is not a magic tripod that has suddenly overcome all laws of physics.
 This is a travel tripod, and as such, the designers focussed on making it small and lightweight.
 When you do this, there will always be a sacrifice to the tripod’s stability.
 Period.
-It’s still possible to do a better job that you r competitors at minimizing those sacrifices, but they will be there.
+It’s still possible to do a better job than your competitors at minimizing those sacrifices, but they will be there.

 Not a Replacement For All Tripods